 FoxMeyer was once a six-billion-dollar drug distributor, but a failed ERP installation led to a series of losses that bankrupted the firm.
 The collapse was so rapid and so complete that just a year after launching the system, the carcass of what remained of the firm was sold to a rival for less than \$80 million.
 Hershey Foods blamed a \$466 million revenue shortfall on glitches in the firm's ERP rollout.
 Among the problems, the botched implementation prevented the candy maker from getting product to stores during the critical period before Halloween.
 Nike's first SCM and ERP implementation was labeled a "disaster"; their systems were blamed for over \$100 million in lost sales.C.
 Koch, "Nike Rebounds: How (and Why) Nike Recovered from Its Supply Chain Disaster," CIO, June 15, 2004.
 Even tech firms aren't immune to software implementation blunders.
 HP once blamed a \$160 million loss on problems with its ERP systems.R.
 Charette, "Why Software Fails," IEEE Spectrum, September 2005.
 Manager beware-there are no silver bullets.
-For insight on the causes of massive software failures, and methods to improve the likelihood of success, see Section 9.6 "Total Cost of Ownership (TCO): Tech Costs Go Way beyond the Price Tag".
+For insight on the causes of massive software failures, and methods to improve the likelihood of success, see Section 9.6 "Understanding Technology beyond the Price Tag: Total Cost of Ownership (TCO) and the Cost of Tech Failure".